 EdgeBio’s Caliper SciClone liquid handler is highly flexible for a range of automated pipetting needs.
 It can accommodate plasmid DNA purification in a 96-well format, cherry picking, and plate replication or rearraying.

 The qPCR Workcell by Hudson Robotics, the high-throughput centerpiece of the automation suite, is equipped with a Labcyte Echo® 550 acoustic liquid handler.
 It allows for the precise transfer of nanoliter volumes without pipette tip consumption.
 It also lets researchers analyze DNA and RNA.

 The Cobra from Art Robbins Instruments is a bulk reagent handler for dispensing volumes as low as 300 nL.
 The Roche LightCycler® 1536 provides a fluorescence-based platform for real-time polymerase chain reaction amplification detection.
 Plates are passed among the instruments by two Hudson Robotics PlateCrane SciClops™ robotic arms.

 A media and glassware facility is located at the Alexandria Center for Life Science’s Manhattan campus and is staffed by a full-time technician.

 Scientific Cores and Shared Resources

-Our faculty and staff have access to NYU School of Medicine’s scientific cores and shared resources.
+Our faculty and staff have access to NYU Langone’s scientific cores and shared resources.
 Managed by the Division of Advanced Research Technologies, these shared resources include flow cytometry and cell sorting; genome technology, including high-throughput sequencing with several Illumina sequencers; histopathology; immunohistochemistry; microscopy; proteomics; and short hairpin RNA screening.
 We also have a transgenic mouse and embryonic stem cell chimera facility.